esologic/fholera_twitter/README.md

 # Fholera Twitter - fholera_twitter

-Description: Follow the followers of a given twitter account or accounts.
+A simple desktop twitter bot that follows the followers of a given user or users on an authenticated account.

 ## Usage